kcaaashir/Lawpath-Address-App/README.md

 # 🛰️ Address Verifier App

-A React + Apollo Client project that verifies Australian addresses using **postcode, suburb, and state**.
+A Nextjs + Apollo Client project that verifies Australian addresses using **postcode, suburb, and state**.
 It provides a simple UI for validation and displays results on a **Google Map**.
 State is managed with **Zustand**, and the app is fully tested with **Jest + React Testing Library**.